Saturday, December 17, 2005

 In the footsteps of Moses

+Sadly, for an infrastructure geek like me, sighting the Suez Canal was an all too brief experience.
 Our route took us through the Ahmed Hamdi Tunnel.
-Sadly, sighting the Suez Canal was an all too brief experience.
-Security restrictions on both sides of the tunnel meant that our bus wasn't able to stop at any point.
-However, as we approached the tunnel, we caught a brief glimpse of a container ship gliding by.
-Watching a partially hidden sea-going vessel move through the desert sand was rather surreal.
+However, security restrictions on both sides meant that our bus couldn’t stop at any point.
+The tunnel’s typography also meant our viewpoint was never elevated enough to see the waterway itself.
+Instead, as we approached the tunnel, we caught a brief glimpse of a container ship gliding through the desert sands.
+Watching this partially hidden sea-going vessel miraculously traversing the barren dunes was simply surreal.

 Our tour group stayed overnight at a simple hotel in St Catherine, a tourist village located a few kilometres from its famous namesake, the Saint Catherine's Monastery.
 I later learned that this is the world's oldest continuously inhabited Christian monastery.
 It opened in the year 530 which means its 1500th anniversary is fast approaching.
 According to tradition, it sits on the site where Moses saw his biblical burning bush.